 - Specialty units receive premium pay, such as FTO's, Detectives, Marine Patrol Officers, Special Operations Team members, Dive Team members and others.

-- Work Shifts: Patrol section officers work 8.5 hours per shift, with 6 days on-duty, followed by 3 days off.
+- Work Shifts: Patrol section officers work 12 hours per shift.
 Most non-uniformed officers work 10 hour shifts, with 4 days on-duty, followed by 3 days off.

 - Uniforms & Equipment: All uniforms and equipment (including academy uniforms) are supplied by the department.
 Uniform cleaning is also provided by the department.

-- Long Term Disability Insurance for employees is paid for by the department and is available for dependants.
+- Long Term Disability Insurance for employees is paid for by the department and is available for dependents.

 - Vacation starts accruing at 8 hours per month and increases with longevity to 16 hours per month.

 - Officers receive 13 paid holidays annually, to include 3 floating holidays.

 - Officers receive 16 hours of sick leave each month.
 The maximum accumulated sick time limit is 1040 hours.